esumbar/passphrase/README.md

 # generate an array of six-word passphrases
 passphrase_array = Array.new(100)
 Passphrase::Passphrase.new(number_of_words: 6) do |p|
-  passphrase_array.map! { |e| p.generate.passphrase }
+  passphrase_array.map! { |array_element| p.generate.passphrase }
 end

-# generate a passphrase using the French and Italian wordlists
+# generate a passphrase using only French and Italian words
 options = { number_of_words: 4, languages: %w( fr it ) }
 p = Passphrase::Passphrase.new(options)
 passphrase = p.passphrase